Chixtape 5: Other songs

 After the album's release, "The Take" featuring Chris Brown debuted at number 66 on the Billboard Hot 100 chart.
 The song also peaked at number 68 on the Canadian Hot 100 chart.
 "Beauty in the Benz" featuring Snoop Dogg debuted at number 87 on the Billboard Hot 100 chart.
 The single also peaked at number 64 on the Canadian Hot 100 and number 70 on the UK Singles Chart respectively.
 In addition, "The Trade" featuring Jagged Edge and Jermaine Dupri managed to peaked at number one on the US Bubbling Under the Hot 100 chart.

 Critical reception

-Chixtape 5 was received generally positive reviews from music critics.
+Chixtape 5 received generally positive reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 61, based on five reviews.

 Commercial performance

 Chixtape 5 debuted at number two on the US Billboard 200, earning 83,000 album-equivalent units, (including 9,000 copies as pure album sales) in its first week.
 This became Tory Lanez's fourth US top-ten debut on the chart.
-The album also accumulated a total of 94 million on-demand audio streams for the album’s songs that week, becoming Tory's highest first week streaming figures to date.
+The album also accumulated a total of 94 million on-demand audio streams for the album's songs that week, becoming Tory's highest first week streaming figures to date.
 On November 15, 2021, the album was certified gold by the Recording Industry Association of America (RIAA) for combined sales and album-equivalent units of over 500,000 units in the United States.